tjo1858/Wherestheblock/README.md

 censor-client is the same script a little smaller for client end executions Blocking Method is a csv doc of my findings after running the script on a afganistan local host for 100 blocked urls

+# System tools required to install:
+Install apt install traceroute, pip install BeautifulSoup4, pip install scapy-ssl_tls, sudo apt-get install python-scapy, apt install jq, pip install scapy-ssl_tls.

 # HTTP traceroute instructions

-0. Blockurl file contains the URL to be tested CSV list
+1. Blockurl file contains the URL to be tested CSV list
-1. Enter the HTTP_traceroute directory
+2. Enter the HTTP_traceroute directory
-2. Run command:
+3. Run command:
 	sudo python HTTP_traceroute.py TTL

 	Ex: sudo python HTTP_traceroute.py 30

-3. Results of the http response is stored in Block URL names CSV files.
+4. Results of the http response is stored in Block URL names CSV files.

 # TCP traceroute instructions
-1. Install apt install traceroute, pip install BeautifulSoup4, pip install scapy-ssl_tls, sudo apt-get install python-scapy.
-2. Blockurl file contains the URL to be tested CSV list
+1. Blockurl file contains the URL to be tested CSV list
-3. Enter the TCP_traceroute directory
+2. Enter the TCP_traceroute directory
-4. Run command:
+3. Run command:
 	sudo python TCP_traceroute.py 30

-5. Results of the http response is stored in Block URL names CSV files.
+4. Results of the http response is stored in Block URL names CSV files.

 # ICMP traceroute instructions

-0. Blockurl file contains the URL to be tested CSV list
+1. Blockurl file contains the URL to be tested CSV list
-1. Enter the ICMP_traceroute directory
+2. Enter the ICMP_traceroute directory
-2. Run command:
+3. Run command:
 	sudo python ICMP_traceroute.py 30

-3. Results of the http response is stored in Block URL names CSV files.
+4. Results of the http response is stored in Block URL names CSV files.

 # UDP traceroute instructions

-0. Blockurl file contains the URL to be tested CSV list
+1. Blockurl file contains the URL to be tested CSV list
-1. Enter the UDP_traceroute directory
+2. Enter the UDP_traceroute directory
-2. Run command:
+3. Run command:
 	sudo python UDP_traceroute.py 30

-3. Results of the http response is stored in Block URL names CSV files.
+4. Results of the http response is stored in Block URL names CSV files.

 # lft traceroute instructions

-0. Blockurl file contains the URL to be tested CSV list
+1. Blockurl file contains the URL to be tested CSV list
-1. Enter the lft_traceroute directory
+2. Enter the lft_traceroute directory
-2. Run command:
+3. Run command:
 	sudo python lft_traceroute.py 10

-3. Results of the http response is stored in Block URL names CSV files.
+4. Results of the http response is stored in Block URL names CSV files.

 # TLS traceroute instructions
-1. Install "pip install scapy-ssl_tls" if not installed.
-2. Blockurl file contains the URL to be tested CSV list
+1. Blockurl file contains the URL to be tested CSV list
-3. Enter the TLS_traceroute directory
+2. Enter the TLS_traceroute directory
-2. Run command:
+3. Run command:
 	sudo python TLS_traceroute.py TTL
 Like:   sudo python TLS_traceroute.py 30

-5. Results of the http response is stored in Block URL names CSV files.
+4. Results of the http response is stored in Block URL names CSV files.

 # ToDo
 SSL_TLS sample packets to be craft: